amritpal-sidhu/C-Utilities/README.md

 # C Utilities
-This repo holds various C implementations of helpful libraries.
+This repo holds various C implementations of different utility modules.
 It is meant to provide helpful libraries for other projects as well as for learning/practice.